MrPenguz/Chatapp/README.md

 ## 🧰 Required Environment Variables

-Below are the variables you need to add to your `.env` file:
+Below are the variables you need to add to your `.env` file make one in /Backend:

 ### **Database Configuration**